 To avoid compliance issues, you should keep from mentioning any of these traits in job advertisements.
 The only exception is if one of these characteristics is an inherent requirement for the job, such as a minimum age for the sale of alcohol.
 You should also avoid asking direct questions about these traits in interviews and conversations with prospective employees.

 All Macedonian employees must have a written employment contract in place in the local language.
-As an employer, you should make sure your employment contract includes benefits, compensation, termination terms, entitlements, and more.
-We also recommend adding salary and compensation amounts in Macedonian denar.
+The employment contract must include benefits, compensation, termination terms, entitlements, and more.
+Salary and compensation amounts should be listed in Macedonian denar.
+Macedonia employment compliance law requires there to be two copies of the contract – one kept at the business premises and the other given to the employee upon signing.

 If you hire employees under a fixed-term contract, keep in mind that it can only go up to five years.
 You also have to keep a copy of the contract at the premises at all times.
 While trade unions and collective bargaining agreements (CBAs) are not very common in Macedonia, you should still check to see if one applies to your industry, as you’ll need to include those terms in an employment contract.

 Generally, employees work 40 hours a week — five eight-hour days.
+Overtime is permitted up to eight hours a week and 190 hours per year.
 You should approve any overtime hours ahead of time and outline how much you’ll pay for overtime in your employment contract.
 Employers also need to take the following steps to meet Macedonia’s employment compliance laws:

 - Publish your job vacancies through daily newspapers, national employment agency publications, or private human resource-specialized agencies